The Lone Gunmen: Characters

 Richard Langly (Dean Haglund) was the most confrontational and youngest of the three.
-He was a big fan of The Ramones, he enjoyed critiquing the scientific inaccuracies of the short-lived sci-fi series Earth 2, and he had a long-running competition with Frohike over who was a better computer hacker.
+He was a big fan of the Ramones, he enjoyed critiquing the scientific inaccuracies of the short-lived sci-fi series Earth 2, and he had a long-running competition with Frohike over who was a better computer hacker.
 He also had "a philosophical aversion to having his image bounced off a satellite".
 His nickname was "Ringo".
-Langly was a Dungeons & Dragons player (as "Lord Manhammer") and enjoyed videogames like Quake.
+Langly was a Dungeons & Dragons player (as "Lord Manhammer") and enjoyed video games like Quake.
 In the Lone Gunmen episode "Like Water for Octane", it is revealed that Langly is a "32-year-old virgin".
 At some point during his life he uploaded a part of his mind into a computer server, which activated when he died.
 In the 2018 X-Files episode "This", the part of his mind he had uploaded contacted Fox Mulder and Dana Scully, and told them to destroy the server.
-When they did, it was revealed he was still “alive” in the backup he created.
+When they did, it was revealed he was still "alive" in the backup he created.